jcgr11/machine-learning-data-mining/README.md

-machine-learning and data-mining examples in R
+## Machine-learning and data-mining examples in R and python